 Media-Providence Friends School’s Financial Aid Program enables the enrollment of talented and well-qualified students who will contribute to and benefit from the education here regardless of their family’s financial circumstances.
-MPFS is currently providing support for more than one third of the student body.
+MPFS is currently providing support for more than 40% of the student body.

 Financial aid is awarded according to demonstrated financial need, and any family needing assistance is encouraged to apply.
 MPFS does not discriminate in its financial aid allocations on the basis of race, color, religion or national origin, nor does it consider financial need when determining a student’s eligibility for admission.
 Likewise, MPFS does not set different standards of behavior or academic performance for financial aid recipients; high academic standards and exemplary citizenship are expected of all students.

 Awards are made on a one-year basis and require re-application every year.
 MPFS is committed to supporting a student through graduation unless there is an upward change in financial circumstances.

 Applying for Financial Aid